snwatson/ketamine-nightmares/recommended_reading.md

 #### [Life in the fast lane](https://litfl.com/)

 - Google “LITFL” along with almost any topic of interest
-- The new “Part One” section by my fellow trainee Jake Barlow looks very good
+- The [Part One](www.partone.lifeinthefastlane.com) section by my colleague Jake Barlow looks very tidy
 - [Alpha stat and pH stat section](https://litfl.com/arterial-blood-gas-in-hypothermia/) was useful to me

 #### [Primary daily learning outcomes](https://primarydailylo.wordpress.com)